-7. Adequacy of Benefits at Retirement

-- a.
-Benefit adequacy requires that retirement benefits respond to changes in the economy. - The retirement benefit should be adequate at the time of retirement. - c.
-Except for local police or firefighter relief associations, the retirement benefit should be related to an individual's final average salary, determined on the basis of the highest five successive years' average salary unless a different averaging period is designated by the Legislature.
+- 7. Adequacy of Benefits at Retirement - a.
+Benefit adequacy requires that retirement benefits respond to changes in the economy. - The retirement benefit should be adequate at the time of retirement.

-- d.
-Except for local police or firefighter relief associations, the measure of retirement benefit adequacy should be at a minimum of thirty years service, which would be a reasonable public employment career, and at the generally applicable normal retirement age. - Retirement benefit adequacy must be a function of the Minnesota public pension plan benefit and any Social Security benefit payable on account of Minnesota public employment.

-8. Postretirement Benefit Increases

-- a.
-Retirement benefits should be increased during the period of retirement to offset the impact of economic inflation over time in order to maintain a retirement benefit that was adequate at the time of retirement. - The system of periodic post retirement increases should be funded on an actuarial basis.
+- c.
+Except for local police or firefighter relief associations, the retirement benefit should be related to an individual's final average salary, determined on the basis of the highest five successive years' average salary unless a different averaging period is designated by the Legislature. - d.
+Except for local police or firefighter relief associations, the measure of retirement benefit adequacy should be at a minimum of thirty years service, which would be a reasonable public employment career, and at the generally applicable normal retirement age. - Retirement benefit adequacy must be a function of the Minnesota public pension plan benefit and any Social Security benefit payable on account of Minnesota public employment. - 8.
+Postretirement Benefit Adequacy Increases - a.
+The Retirement benefit benefits should be adequate increased during the period of retirement. - b.
+Postretirement benefit adequacy should function to replace offset the impact of economic inflation over time in order to maintain a retirement benefit that was adequate at the time of retirement. - e.b.
+The system of periodic post retirement increases should be funded on an actuarial basis. - d.
+In order to replace inflation, the post retirement adjustment system should follow a valid recognized economic indicator. - 9.
+Portability

-9. Portability